Test results are sent within 48 hours.

 Hôpital de La Tour will not treat patients with COVID-19.
 Please note that:

 - The testing centre for people with symptoms of coronavirus has been relocated outside of the hospital buildings.
-The centre is open 9AM-5:30PM Monday through Friday, 9AM-3PM on Saturdays.
+The centre is open 9AM-12:30PM and 13:30PM-6PM Monday through Friday and 9AM-3PM on Saturdays.
 We reserve the right to limit admissions during peak times if needed.
 On Sundays, only people displaying alarming symptoms of the disease will be tested through our emergency care express way.

 - Patients who test positive for COVID-19 and need hospitalisation will be immediately taken to the HUG and will not be hospitalised at Hôpital de La Tour.